Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 Chronic Conditions and Back Pain

-Several chronic conditions can contribute to lower back pain:
+Several long-term health problems can lead to lower back pain:

-These are just general causes.
-However there some other reasons that cause lower back pain.
+These are some common causes.
+However, other reasons can also lead to lower back pain.

 Other causes

-Lower back pain can sometimes signal underlying conditions unrelated to the spine.
-Possible causes include:
+Lower back pain can sometimes point to health problems that aren’t directly related to the spine.
+Possible causes includes:

 Risk Factors for Lower Back Pain